The United States has more than 25 million confirmed coronavirus cases | ExBulletin

 — Face the Nation (@FaceTheNation) January 24, 2021

 While former President Donald Trump repeatedly downplayed the virus, for example, he declared that the virus would disappear as the weather changed, but President Biden warned of the severity of the virus in the office for most of the first week.
-We have introduced a new means aimed at bringing the virus.
 Pandemic under control.The president promised 100 million vaccinations in his first 100 days, And on Thursday he signed 10 Executive Orders and Directives The White House says it will boost testing, vaccinations, consumables and treatments.

 Still, experts warn that it will take months for the pandemic to be controlled, and Biden himself admits that things get worse before things get better.

 “Many Americas are hurt.
 The virus is skyrocketing.
-We expect 400,000 deaths to far exceed 600,000,” he said.
+We expect 400,000 people to die and well over 600,000.”
 Biden said on friday..
 “Families are hungry.
 People are at risk of eviction.
 Unemployment is on the rise again.
 We need to act.
 No matter how you look at it, we do. is needed.”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online